Rethinking Code Complexity Through the Lens of Large Language Models: Introduction

 \section{Introduction}

-Understanding and quantifying code complexity has long been a central problem in software engineering~\citep{Weyuker88, AjamiWF19, Feitelson23}.
-Traditional code complexity metrics, such as cyclomatic complexity~\citep{mccabe1976complexity}, provide quantitative proxies for structural properties of programs, including control-flow richness, nesting depth, and code readability.
-By characterizing these properties, such metrics aim to approximate the effort required to comprehend, test, and maintain code.
-Consequently, they have been widely adopted to guide code refactoring~\citep{GirjoabaC24}, assess software maintainability~\citep{BenarochL23}, and predict defect proneness~\citep{AlqadiM20}.
+Understanding and quantifying code complexity has long been a fundamental problem in software engineering~\citep{Weyuker88, AjamiWF19, Feitelson23}.
+Traditional complexity metrics, such as cyclomatic complexity~\citep{mccabe1976complexity}, were originally designed to characterize structural properties of programs, including control-flow diversity, nesting depth, and logical branching.
+These metrics serve as quantitative proxies for the human effort required to comprehend, test, and maintain software systems.
+Consequently, they have been extensively adopted in a wide range of software engineering applications, including refactoring guidance~\citep{GirjoabaC24}, maintainability assessment~\citep{BenarochL23}, and defect prediction~\citep{AlqadiM20}.

-Recently, large language models (LLMs) have demonstrated strong capabilities across a broad range of code-related tasks, including code completion, generation, summarization, translation, and reasoning~\citep{jiang2025survey,chen2021evaluating,shi2024between}.
-Despite rapid progress in model capability, the metrics used to quantify code complexity have not been revisited from an LLM-centric perspective.
-Existing code complexity metrics primarily characterize program structure from an execution-centric perspective, while largely abstracting away from the representational and computational mechanisms through which LLMs process code.
+Recently, LLMs have achieved remarkable progress across diverse code intelligence tasks, including code completion, generation, summarization, translation, and reasoning~\citep{jiang2025survey,chen2021evaluating,shi2024between}.
+Despite these advances, the notion of code complexity itself has rarely been reconsidered from the perspective of LLMs.
+Existing code complexity metrics primarily characterize program structure from an execution-centric perspective, while largely abstracting away from the representational and inferential mechanisms through which LLMs process code.
+However, LLMs interpret programs not as executable structures, but as token sequences embedded in high-dimensional semantic spaces.
 For example, code snippets with identical cyclomatic complexity can elicit markedly different performance from LLMs (\cref{fig:motivation}), indicating a potential mismatch between measured complexity and model-perceived difficulty.
 This discrepancy raises a critical and underexplored question: \emph{do traditional code complexity metrics meaningfully capture the difficulty that LLMs experience when processing code?}

 Answering this question is nontrivial.
 LLMs operate on code as linear token sequences encoded in distributed representations, and their difficulty arises from structural nonlinearity across composite and branching semantic units, thereby degrading probabilistic inference~\citep{du2025context, shi2025longcodezip, LeVPLNB25}.
 Consequently, the aspects of code that challenge LLMs may diverge substantially from those emphasized by traditional complexity measures.
 A systematic investigation of this potential misalignment is therefore essential for accurately characterizing LLM-perceived code complexity and for informing the design of more effective LLM-based code intelligence methods.